top of page

 Gardens are where life happens.

 Gardening is in my genes.
 My great-grandfather, William, my grandfather, Ted, my father, Robin, and my aunt, Iris, were all gardeners.
-So, when I decided to become a gardener with little knowledge of plants, I am sure they all despaired.
-I began by volunteering and working in Furzey Gardens, a public garden in the New Forest.
-I then worked in private gardens and studied on a Royal Horticultural Society course.
-Over a decade later, I think I know what I am doing now.
+So, when I decided to become a gardener with little knowledge of plants, I hope they were all secretly pleased.
+I began by volunteering and working in a public garden in the New Forest, as well as in local private gardens.
+Studying on a Royal Horticultural Society course gave me the theoretical underpinning I needed to understand more.
+Fourteen years later, I still gain great satisfaction from working in nature and helping people make the most of their outdoor space.

 Propagator Weeder